 About Builder Licensing

-The Foothill Catalog Foundation (TFCF) is making its pre-approved home designs available directly to builders interested in supporting fire rebuilds in Los Angeles County.
+The Foothill Catalog Foundation (TFCF) pre-approved home designs are available directly to builders interested in supporting fire rebuilds in Los Angeles County.
 By licensing our plans, builders can deliver high-quality rebuild projects more efficiently.

 Benefits of Licensing a Foothill Catalog Plan

-• Rooted in character: With over 17 designs inspired by Altadena’s architectural diversity, the Catalog reflects the community’s identity while also responding to local lot types, sizes, and building conditions.
+Rooted in character: With a variety of unique single family and ADU designs showcasing Altadena’s architectural diversity, the Catalog reflects the community’s identity while also responding to local lot types, sizes, and building conditions.

-• Lower licensing fees: The Foothill Catalog Foundation licenses its designs at deeply subsidized rates, helping reduce overall rebuild costs and making high-quality homes more accessible to a diverse population of homeowners.
+Lower licensing fees: Our nonprofit model provides deeply subsidized plan licenses, helping reduce overall rebuild costs and making high-quality homes more accessible to a diverse population of homeowners.

 Access to Foothill Catalog plans is reserved for licensed, insured building professionals.
 All builders must carry the following: